TBG

 Feeding

-They eat 4 times per a day: twice in the morning and twice in the evening.
+They eat 4 times per a day: twice in the morning and twice in the afternoon/evening.
 The times can be flexible as long as feedings are at least an hour apart.
+This information is printed and taped inside the cupboard for easy reference when you're here.

 Components & Set up on the Counter